Indigenous Peoples of Canada

 Online version of the City of Vancouver's "First Peoples: A Guide for Newcomers".
 While targeted at newcomers, this guide would serve as a great resource for anyone wanting an introduction to Aboriginal issues and history in Canada, with a focus on local First Nations history, groups, and resources.
 Also available in print at the Library.

-The official site of the Musqueum (xʷməθkʷəy̓əm) Peoples of BC, with information about governance, lands, current events, and their social sector.
+The official site of the Musqueam (xʷməθkʷəy̓əm) Peoples of BC, with information on their community, governance and more.

 The official site of the Squamish (Sḵwx̱wú7mesh) Nation, with access to current news and events as well as cultural and historical information.